ccoquide/unbiased-von-pr/README.md

      I3 PR3a PR2b PR3c PR3d RR3 VR3
      ...

 Where `IX` is the item name (found from the item related information in `dataset-info.csv`), `PRXa` is the corresponding PageRank value computed with 1stON PR model, `PRXb` is related to VON PR model, `PRXc` to Biased 1stON PR and `PRXd` is for the Unbiased VON PR model.
 Finally, `RRX` and `VRX` are respectivly the Nrep ranking and Visit Ranking ranks.
+The column separator is `\t`.

 `dataset-ranks-alpha.dat` :